vladislav-bordiug/ChatGPT_DALL_E_StableDiffusion_Telegram_Bot/README.md

 ## How to deploy <a name = "howtodeploy"></a>

-This project can be easily deployed on the [Railway](https://railway.app/) (if all variables are passed here and Postgres and Redis databases are created, BASE_WEBHOOK_URL is a free URL from Railway, DATABASE URL and REDIS_URL can be viewed in variables of created Postgres and Redis).
+This project can be easily deployed on the [Railway](https://railway.app/) (if all variables are passed here and Postgres and Redis databases are created, BASE_WEBHOOK_URL is a free URL from Railway, DATABASE URL and REDIS_URL can be viewed in variables of created Postgres and Redis, use WEB_CONCURRENCY variable to set limit of workers on Railway).

 It can be also deployed via [docker-compose.yml](docker-compose.yml) if all variables are passed into the [.env](.env) file.
 ```BASE_WEBHOOK_URL``` in this case can be obtained via ngrok.